hauntedHousewife/oldhauntedhousewife.github.io/_pages/index.md

 (This knowledge)

-I'm here for those little green boxes.
-Leave me alone.
+I'm here for the green boxes.
+Same as you.

-Everyone wants to see my GitHub but nobody wants to hear about how (redacted) my husband thinks I am after getting really into (redacted) last summer.

 <strong>Recently updated notes</strong>